 According to 18 U.S.C. § 1343, wire fraud involves any scheme to defraud that uses electronic communications, such as emails, to execute the fraud.

-Penalties for wire fraud can include fines, imprisonment for up to 20 years, or both.
+Wire fraud Penalties can include fines, imprisonment for up to 20 years, or both.
 If the fraud affects a financial institution or is related to a federal disaster, the imprisonment term can extend up to 30 years

 Depending on how the email fraud allegedly took place — for example, if it was used to steal someone’s credit card number or to gain access to a corporate network — wire fraud can be charged alongside other federal crimes.